Ryder: Supply chain

 In December 2010 Ryder bought TLC, a supply chain services company based in Holland, Michigan.

 Dedicated Transportation Solutions

 Ryder Dedicated Transportation Solutions accounted for 15% of its revenue for a total of $346 million for Q4 2019.
 This arm of the business conducts both leasing and supply chain management.
 In 2013, Ryder launched a new name and identity for this program called Ryder Dedicated.
 The company expanded its Last Mile Delivery service for bulky and large goods to 11 markets in North America.
 In February 2019 Ryder launched a program for e-commerce that allows manufacturers to ship directly to consumers instead of using third-party shipping for small to large products.
 In May 2020 the company added food-grade capabilities to its e-commerce service.

-Rental trucks

-Ryder launched a consumer truck-rental operation in 1968 with 1,000 trucks and vans.
-These were the yellow trucks known as "one-ways" and available for the public to rent from filling stations and other automotive-service locations.
-In 1996, Ryder decided to focus on commercial truck rental and leasing, and exited the "one-way" business arena; which it was purchased by equity firm Questor Partners Fund LP, who later sold it to Budget Truck Rental in June 1998.

-In 2017 Ryder launched electric truck rentals in California, and Chicago, Illinois.
-The trucks were equipped with 70kWh batteries, which had an estimated range of 100 miles, just under the smallest battery in a Tesla S model.

-Headquarters

-Ryder's headquarters are located in an unincorporated area in northwest Miami-Dade County, Florida, near the Miami Dade-County, Broward County boundary line.

-Previously Ryder had its headquarters in Doral, Florida.
-In 2002, after taking a year-long study of 22 potential headquarters sites in South Florida, Ryder announced that it would move its headquarters to another location in northwest Miami-Dade County.
-As a result of the move, the commute times of around 200 employees who resided in Broward County decreased.
-Before the announcement of the final headquarters site, Ryder considered some locations in Miramar in Broward County.
-In 2005 Shoma Development Corp. began demolishing the former Ryder headquarters in Doral, replacing it with the Park Square at Doral development.

-Ryder also has a Shared Services Center in Alpharetta, GA that employs over 500 people and provides support to all FMS operations.
+Sponsorships

+Motorsports

+In March 2025, Ryder signed a deal to sponsor NASCAR Craftsman Truck Series team Reaume Brothers Racing's No. 33 truck driven by Frankie Muniz.